 There are times when you’re dreaming of a deceased pet that it’s an actual visit.
 How can you tell?
 Your pet is spending time with you, whether that’s playing, giving and receiving love, or through their voice and/or body movements.
+The amount of time spent together can be a few seconds to minutes.
 Here are three examples:

 Sleeping with You